 Enhancing access to quality care and medicines requires efforts and partnerships across sectors, including government, humanitarian organizations, non-governmental organizations, healthcare professionals, healthcare service providers and pharmaceutical companies.
 While we all work to improve lives every day, World Health Day is a reminder of the road we still have ahead of us.
 Together, we strive to help ensure no one is left behind.

-For more information on Teva’s efforts to contribute to healthy communities, please see our latest Social Impact Report.
+For more information on Teva’s efforts to contribute to healthy communities, please see our latest Environmental, Social and Governance Progress Report.

 To read more, download materials or find out how you can take action on World Health Day, visit https://www.who.int/campaigns/world-health-day/world-health-day-2019/.